angrycoders/system-www/README.md

 ⇒ script\build.bat # for Windows
 ```

-Static files will be placed in the directory `_out`.
+Static files will be placed in the directory `_out/`.

 ## developing: